MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## `onInstall`

-To run an action on installation, a Snap must expose the `onInstall` entry point.
+To implement a [lifecycle hook](../features/lifecycle-hooks.md) that runs an action on installation, a Snap must expose the `onInstall` entry point.
 MetaMask calls the `onInstall` handler method after the Snap is installed successfully.

 :::note